Asymptotic cones of Lie groups and cone equivalences: Introduction

 \begin{itemize} \item Every connected Lie group is quasi-isometric to a group in the class $(\mathcal{C}_0)$ \cite[Lemma 6.7]{Cor}; \item open question: is it true that any two quasi-isometric groups in the class $(\mathcal{C}_0)$, are isomorphic?
 In the nilpotent case, this is considered as a major open question in the field. \end{itemize}

-In the study of the large-scale geometry of a group $G$ in the class $(\mathcal{C}_0)$, a fundamental group is played by the {\it exponential radical} $R$ of $G$, which is defined by saying that $G/R$ is the largest nilpotent quotient of $G$.
+In the study of the large-scale geometry of a group $G$ in the class $(\mathcal{C}_0)$, a fundamental role is played by the {\it exponential radical} $R$ of $G$, which is defined by saying that $G/R$ is the largest nilpotent quotient of $G$.

-Define $(\mathcal{C})$ as the class of groups $G$ in $(\mathcal{C}_0)$ having a closed subgroup $H$ (necessary nilpotent) such that \begin{enumerate} \item $G$ is the semidirect product $R\rtimes H$; \item the action of $H$ on the Lie algebra of $R$ is $\R$-diagonalizable (in particular, $[H,H]$ centralizes $R$). \end{enumerate}
+Define $(\mathcal{C}_1)$ as the class of groups $G$ in $(\mathcal{C}_0)$ having a closed subgroup $H$ (necessarily nilpotent) such that \begin{enumerate} \item $G$ is the semidirect product $R\rtimes H$; \item the action of $H$ on the Lie algebra of $R$ is $\mathbf{R}$-diagonalizable (in particular, $[H,H]$ centralizes $R$). \end{enumerate}

-\begin{rem}Let $G$ be the (topological) unit component of $\mathbf{G}_\R$, where $\mathbf{G}$ is an algebraic $\R$-subgroup of the upper triangular matrices and assume that $\mathbf{G}$ has no nontrivial homomorphism to the additive one-dimensional group (so that the unipotent radical coincides with the exponential radical).
-Then $G$ is in the class $(\mathcal{C})$. \end{rem}
+\begin{rem}Let $G$ be the (topological) unit component of $\mathbf{G}(\mathbf{R})$, where $\mathbf{G}$ is an algebraic $\mathbf{R}$-subgroup of the upper triangular matrices and assume that $\mathbf{G}$ has no nontrivial homomorphism to the additive one-dimensional group (so that the unipotent radical coincides with the exponential radical).
+Then $G$ is in the class $(\mathcal{C}_1)$. \end{rem}

-In general, and even if $G$ is algebraic, the exact sequence $1\to R\to G\to G/R\to 1$ can be non-split \cite[Section~4]{Cor} and there is no such subgroup.
-Even when a splitting exists, the second condition is not satisfied in general.
-So the class $(\mathcal{C})$ appears as a class of groups, much smaller than the whole class $(\mathcal{C}_0)$, but in which the large-scale geometry is more likely to be understandable.
-Our main result is to associate, to every $G$ in the class $(\mathcal{C}_0)$, a ``nicer" group $G'\in (\mathcal{C})$, of the same dimension and with the same exponential radical, such that the asymptotic cones of $G$ and $G'$ are the same.
+In general, and even if $G$ is algebraic, the exact sequence $1\to R\to G\to G/R\to 1$ need not be split \cite[Section~4]{Cor} and there is no subgroup $H$ as above.
+Even when a splitting exists, Condition (\ref{cond2}) is not satisfied in general.
+So the class $(\mathcal{C}_1)$ appears as a class of groups, much smaller than the whole class $(\mathcal{C}_0)$, but in which the large-scale geometry is more likely to be understood.
+Our main result is to associate, to every $G$ in the class $(\mathcal{C}_0)$, a ``nicer" group $G'\in (\mathcal{C}_1)$, of the same dimension and with the same exponential radical, such that the asymptotic cones of $G$ and $G'$ are the same.
 To state a precise result, we introduce the following new concept.